microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "codePath": "./partial_measurements_demo.qs"
 })

-## Using Partial Measurements To identify The State Of The System
+## Using Partial Measurements to Identify the State of the System

 In certain situations, it is possible to distinguish between orthogonal states of multi-qubit systems using partial measurements, as illustrated in the next exercise.